lioseoane/aidl-2025-project/README.md

 ![image info](resources/models_comparison/keypoint_pck_010_val.png)
 ![image info](resources/models_comparison/keypoint_pck_001_val.png)

-### Experiment comparing frozen versus unfrozen backbone
+### Experiment 2 - Frozen vs Unfrozen Backbone (Fine-tuning Layer4)

-Another experiment we conducted involved unfreezing the `layer4` block of the `ResNet50` backbone.
-This mechanism significantly improved the overall accuracy of the model.
+The second experiment focused on unfreezing the `layer4` block of the `ResNet50` backbone, resulting in notable improvements in the model’s accuracy.

 | Model               | Keypoint MPJPE & PCK@0.01       | BBox IoU@0.8 |
 |---------------------|---------------------------------|--------------|
 | frozen backbone     | 10.1  &  0.61                   | 0.87         |
 | unfrozen backbone   | 4.60  &  0.80                   | 0.97         |

 #### Bounding Box Results
 We observed a substantial improvement in bounding box accuracy.
 The `IoU@0.8` increased from 0.87 to over 0.95 on the test set.
 Additionally, the head `Loss` decreased significantly, indicating better convergence and more precise predictions.